carleton/rat-behavior-classifier/README.md

 # MeertsLabMachineLearning

 ## Introduction
-This is project is trying to use DeepLabCut and JAABA to classyify animal behavior.
-The idea is that we use DeepLabCut as a non-invasive multi-part tracker that we then feed into JAABA to create behavior classifiers in order to facilitate the identification of animal behaviors.
+This is project is trying to use DeepLabCut and JAABA to classify animal behavior.
+The idea is that we use DeepLabCut as a non-invasive multi-part tracker to get the tracks of the animals and then we feed those tracks into JAABA to train behavior classifiers that will then be able to predict bouts of animal behavior on new videos.

 ## TrackConverterTemplate
 The trackConverter is the code that we are using to convert the output from DeepLabCut (csv) into a valid input (trx files) for JAABA.